 Refinery Inspection Ensures Safety

 When the facilities are stopped in a six-year cycle at the OMV refinery in Schwechat, there is a reason for it: legally prescribed cleaning, maintenance, and inspection work.
 The shutdowns are split into two-year periods.
-After the crude oil processing section last year, this year it is the turn of the petrochemical area.
-TUV AUSTRIA has been a safety services partner for OMV for a long time.
+After the crude oil processing section last year, it is the turn of the petrochemical area this year.
+TUV AUSTRIA BIC. has been a safety services partner for OMV for a long time.

 A large team of authorized experts will be on-site until mid-June.
-Every pressure vessel, every new welded joint, and every flange connection is inspected with the utmost meticulousness by TUV AUSTRIA technicians – a substantial contribution to ensuring the plant’s safety and environmentally sound operation for the coming years.
-For TUV AUSTRIA’s experts, however, the focus is not only on the technical safety of the plant, but just as important is the issue of occupational safety within the scope of the inspection.
-Therefore, correct behavior in any dangerous scenario is practiced in numerous training sessions.
+Every pressure vessel, new welded joint, and flange connection is inspected with the utmost meticulousness by TUV AUSTRIA BIC. technicians – a substantial contribution to ensuring the plant’s safety and environmentally sound operation for the coming years.
+For TUV AUSTRIA’s experts, however, the focus is not only on the technical security of the plant but also on the issue of occupational safety within the scope of the inspection.
+Therefore, correct behaviour in any dangerous scenario is practised in numerous training sessions.

 Systematic assessment from planning to commissioning